 A sight of Best Holiday looks like it’s straight out of edgy signage, made with either a brush or a sharp marker.
 It’s tasteful, reminiscent of simpler designs, and a testament to how talented artists were back in the day minus the digital tools we enjoy today.
 If you’re looking for a set that screams vintage and innovative at the same time, this thick and curvy option will deliver.

 The classic look of the Magnifika typeface offers an aura of the regal past that still stands out in modern advertising.
 This retro typography looks good on labels of commodity items, and outdoor signages, among others.
-Reminiscent of fonts you’d see in a circus or a cafe, this one’s a favorite for obvious reasons.
+Reminiscent of mid-century modern fonts you’d see in a circus or a cafe, this one’s a favorite for obvious reasons.

 9. Halau Serif